Tree plantation: Role in climate change mitigation

-Most forest soils in Southeastern region are deficient in nitrogen and phosphorus as well as trace minerals.
-Pine forests often sit on land that was used for cotton, corn or tobacco.
-Since these crops depleted originally shallow and infertile soils, tree farmers must work to improve soils.

-In addition to better fertilization, biosolids present an innovative solution.
-Biosolids are treated sewage from municipal or agricultural sources such as chicken and hog operations in Virginia and North Carolina.
-Though biosolids have the potential to improve soils and lead to improved tree growth, barriers to adoption include regulation and inertia.
+A variety of analytical tools are used to quantify the carbon sequestration in forest, varying considerably in their detail and intended purpose.

 Natural forest loss

 Many forestry experts claim that the establishment of plantations will reduce or eliminate the need to exploit natural forest for wood production.
 In principle this is true because due to the high productivity of plantations less land is needed.
 Many point to the example of New Zealand, where 19% of the forest area provides 99% of the supply of industrial round wood.
 It has been estimated that the world's demand for fiber could be met by just 5% of the world forest (Sedjo & Botkin 1997).
 However, in practice, plantations are replacing natural forest, for example in Indonesia.
 According to the FAO, about 7% of the natural closed forest being lost in the tropics is land being converted to plantations.
 The remaining 93% of the loss is land being converted to agriculture and other uses.
 Worldwide, an estimated 15% of plantations in tropical countries are established on closed canopy natural forest.

 In the Kyoto Protocol, there are proposals encouraging the use of plantations to reduce carbon dioxide levels (though this idea is being challenged by some groups on the grounds that the sequestered CO2 is eventually released after harvest).